RV TV Options

 I used to think that the Slimline SWM HD dishes on a tripod were difficult to aim, but that was before I learned the secret.
 If your receiver or DVR is plugged in, it will boot up when you plug in to shore power.
 If there is no dish attached, the receiver will go into a diagnostic mode.
 At that point, even with the dish mounted and aimed, you will get nothing at all on the signal-strength screen.
 If you have the dish aimed perfectly, it may eventually realize that it has a signal, but since you have no signal-strength meter, it's probably not aimed perfectly.

 The trick is to attach the cable from the dish before turning on the shore power.
-The dish doesn't have to be aimed, in fact the dish itself doesn't even have to be attached.
-The receiver just needs to see that the switch in the LNB is there.
+The dish doesn't have to be aimed or on the tripod.
+In fact the dish itself doesn't even have to be attached.
+The receiver just needs to see that the switch in the LNB (the white plastic thing) is there.
 Once you know that, the SWM dishes are no harder to aim than the older dishes.
 It helps to have a good compass, especially what's called a "hand-bearing" compass that you can site through while reading the numbers.
 I use this Weems & Plath compass I bought for sailing.
 It's the Cadillac of hand-bearing compasses.
 It's indestructable, fluid-filled, easy to use, and deadly accurate, but there are less expensive compasses that might do the job.

 DirecTV is great at nickel-and-diming you to death on the monthly bill, so be sure you factor in all the fees when you sign up.
 In my case (with HBO and Showtime), my actual DirecTV payment is almost twice the cost of my nominal "package price."